 In the wake of police brutality complaints and escalating hostility toward police following the incidents in Ferguson, New York, and Baltimore, Houston and the Department of Justice report on police misconduct in the Ferguson Police Department, Former Houston Police Officer Katherine Swilley founded the Cops Holding Cops Accountable Organization (CHCA).

-The mission of the (CHCA) is to save lives, to protect and serve everyone, to bring awareness to retaliation against “Good” Cops who report police misconduct, this includes discrimination, to bring public awareness to the Code of Silence, a culture that protect “Bad” Cops.
+The mission of the (CHCA) is to save lives, to protect and serve everyone, to bring awareness to retaliation against “Good” Cops who report police misconduct, this includes sexual harassment and discrimination, to bring public awareness to the Code of Silence, a culture that protect “Bad” Cops.

 There’s a Ferguson PD in every police department where “Good” Cops witness fellow cops misconduct, but are afraid to speak up for fear of retaliation.

 We believe in order to continue to restore public trust of the police, there must be transparency and accountability.
 There must be reforms in police departments and communities to support “Good” Cops who report police misconduct and denounce police misconduct and purge “Bad” Cops out of law enforcement, to avoid an Anti-Police climate that endangers the lives of ALL cops and citizens.

 “Good” Cops should not have to feel like they’re under siege by the communities they serve while trying to do their job, a job made more difficult and dangerous by “Bad’ Cops who have tarnished the badge, nor should “Good” Cops be retaliated against, terminated forced out of law enforcement, after reporting “Bad” Cops.

 We believe keeping “Bad” Cops on the job is a Public Safety threat, that endangers the lives of all cops and citizens and cost tax payers billions of dollars each year in lawsuits and efforts to retrain “Bad” Cops.
 While more training is always good.
 However, holding law enforcement agencies and officers accountable is important in restoring public trust of the police.

 We believe law enforcement agencies efforts to retrain “Bad” Cops without holding “Bad” Cops accountable is not the answer, it’s a waste of tax payers money, money that can be used for officer “friendly” programs in schools.